 Older ovens, those with poor insulation, or those constructed by hand with brick and mortar may take much longer.

-The amount of wood you’ll need depends on how long you’ll be cooking and how many pizzas you’ll be making.
-Make sure there’s always at least a little bit of flame to the fire — you don’t want just smoldering embers.
+The amount of wood you’ll need depends on how long you cook and how many pizzas you’ll make.
+Make sure there’s always at least a little flame to the fire — you don’t want just smoldering embers.

 - Bring down the temperature of the oven

 Your oven deck may be too hot to cook on at first.
 After you’ve moved the embers aside, give the surface a quick test by sprinkling a handful of flour on it.
 The surface is excessively hot and will burn your pizzas if the flour catches fire or burns black immediately.